teaching-on-testbeds/k8s-ml/reserve_fabric/custom-snippets/exp-kubespray.md

 * upload your `model.keras` file to https://www.file.io/
 * copy the download link that is provided, and paste it in the following cell
+* un-comment the second line in the cell
 * run the cell

 :::